smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifWebApplication/Readme.md

 # 5. Running the RIF

+* Make sure you have restarted tomcat before attempting to run the RIF for the first time
 * In a non networked single machine environment (e.g. a laptop) the RIF is at: http://localhost:8081/RIF4
 * In a networked environment the RIF is at: http://<your domain>/RIF4, e.g. https://aepw-rif27.sm.med.ic.ac.uk/RIF4